vishalx360/cube/README.md

 ## API Endpoints

-The Session Manager exposes the following API endpoints:
+The Cube Core service exposes the following API endpoints:

 - `POST /sessions` - Create a new session
 - `GET /sessions` - List all active sessions